Nourish Logo

 As a company providing software, Cyber Security is often a topic for conversation.
 How do we protect ourselves further, can we make improvements, what is new that we need to protect against?

-Nourish has achieved and maintains the Cyber Essentials Plus certification, adding to our Data Security certifications which work alongside our ISO 27001:2022 certified Information Security Management System.
+Nourish has achieved and maintains the Cyber Essentials Plus certification.
+This adds to our Data Security certifications which work alongside our ISO 27001:2022 certified Information Security Management System.
 This ensures the safety and security of all data at Nourish and helps to prevent being an easy target for hacking or phishing schemes.
-To find out more about what you can do to protect your care service from phishing emails read our blog here.
+To find out more about what you can do to protect your care service from phishing emails read our blog.

-Gaining the Cyber Essentials Plus certification is a key part of being able to offer our customers, partners and suppliers’ complete confidence in our ability to handle their data and keep it secure.
+The Cyber Essentials Plus certification is a key part of being able to offer complete confidence in our ability to handle data securely.

 Data backups: keeping your data safe

 Holding data requires storage, Nourish backs up data continuously to a cloud-based system.
-Nourish does not use onsite data stores and all cloud-provided solutions are backed up automatically and built into our disaster recovery plan and testing.
+Nourish does not use onsite data stores.
+All cloud-provided solutions are backed up automatically and built into our disaster recovery plan and testing.

 Continuously improving processes

-The accreditations above are just some of the ways Nourish ensures sensitive information and personal records are kept secure and protected and allows us to stay on top of data protection and Information Security.
+The accreditations above are just some of the ways Nourish ensures sensitive information and personal records are kept secure and protected.
+It also allows us to stay on top of data protection and Information Security.

-Nourish continuously improves its data and cyber security to keep ahead of security improvements and recommendations to limit the chance of breaches or attack.
+Nourish continuously improves its data and cyber security to limit the chance of breaches or attack.
 Our main aim is to keep all data safe, accurate and available at all times.

 To find out more about information security management and our digital care management platform – click here to book a demo